fishpercolator/revelry/README.md

 file.
 The contents of this file will be inserted into the `<head>` of the presentation.

+You can also set any of the `<meta>` tags using the `meta` object in `Revfile.json`.
+If you don't have one because your project was created by an older version, run `revelry upgrade` on your project to bring it up to date.

 ## Jade support

 Revelry also supports templates in [Jade](http://jade-lang.com/) format,